 - He’s Her Friend.
 He doesn’t keep score or remind her of her failings.
-He listens to what’s on her mind and helps her contrast that with what she did in similar situations.
+They listen to what’s on her mind and help them contrast that with what she did in similar situations.

 - He Regards Her as Part of His Family.
 So he trusts her.
 And he’s OK with talking about the problems he’s facing.
 It calms him down.